jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/moores_politics.md

 The problem is these factors all existed before Gordon Moore wrote his famous law.

+## Historical Context

+News and entertainment media are not new.
 The "circulation wars of the early 20th century mirrored today's media echo chambers.
 Media magnates such as Joseph Pulitzer and William Randolf Heart used giant headlines and shock photos, so called "yellow journalism", to manipulate narratives much like modern media influencers.
 While the insatiable drive for newspaper buys is comparable to today's the lust for likes.

 Influential talking heads were around too.